History of London

 The history of London, the capital city of England and the United Kingdom, extends over 2000 years.
-In that time, it has become one of the world's most significant financial and cultural capital cities.
+In that time, it has become one of the world's most significant financial and cultural centres.
 It has withstood plague, devastating fire, civil war, aerial bombardment, terrorist attacks, and riots.

 The City of London is the historic core of the Greater London metropolis, and is today its primary financial district, though it represents only a small part of the wider metropolis.

 Foundations and prehistory

 Some recent discoveries indicate probable very early settlements near the Thames in the London area.
+At the Fulham Palace site in Fulham in modern West London, evidence of prehistoric activity dating from the late Mesolithic and early Neolithic age was uncovered by various archaeological investigations undertaken there since the early 1970s, depicting the use of struck flint.
+The site appears to have been an isolated eyot within the braided river channel of the River Thames.
+Later prehistoric activity dating to the Bronze Age, was revealed in the form of a possible barrow, whilst there is limited evidence for a late Iron Age occupation.

 In 1993, the remains of a Bronze Age bridge were found on the Thames's south foreshore, upstream of Vauxhall Bridge.
-This bridge either crossed the Thames or went to a now lost island in the river.
+This bridge either crossed the Thames or went to a now-lost island in the river.
 Dendrology dated the timbers to between 1750 BC and 1285 BC.
 In 2001, a further dig found that the timbers were driven vertically into the ground on the south bank of the Thames west of Vauxhall Bridge.